 Royal Mail Pensions Trustees Limited ('RMPTL') acts as Trustee for RMPP.
-The Board of RMPTL is supported by an executive team of pension management professionals who advises the Board on its responsibilities and ensures that Board decisions are fully implemented.
+The Board of RMPTL is supported by an executive team of pension management professionals who advises the Board on its responsibilities and ensures that Board decisions are implemented.

-The Trustee Board has positions for four employee-nominated and four employer-nominated Trustee Directors (and one independent Chair).
-Currently there are vacancies for two employer-nominated Trustee Directors.
-Of the current Board members two are nominated by Royal Mail Group ('RMG') and one by Post Office Ltd ('POL') and four by the Royal Mail Unions overseen by the Trustee.
+The Trustee Board has positions for four member-nominated and four employer-nominated Trustee Directors (and one independent Chair).
+Currently there is a vacancy for one employer-nominated Trustee Director.
+Of the current Board members two are nominated by Royal Mail Group ('RMG') and one by Post Office Ltd ('POL') and four by nomination and selection process run by the CWU or Unite CMA.
 The independent Chair is appointed by Royal Mail after agreement with the Unions.

 RMG and POL may remove their own nominees at any time.
-A member nominated Trustee Director can normally only be removed if all his or her co-Directors agree.
+A member nominated Trustee Director can normally only be removed with the agreement of the rest of the Board.